fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In February 624, when the qibla (direction of prayer) changed from Jerusalem to Mecca.
 Sallam ibn Mishkam, a Jew who lived in Medina and his friends asked Muhammad: "How can we follow you when you have abandoned our qibla and you do not allege that Uzair (Ezra) is the son of God?": 269  This verse is situated in a context of theological disputes with the Jewish community of Medina.
 The Quran emphasizes the absolute divinity of God and warns against associating any being with him (shirk).
 It further condemns Jewish and Christian leaders of the time for deceiving the masses into taking "their priests and their anchorites to be their lords in derogation of God".
 In casting doubt on claims about the divine status of Uzayr and Christ, the Quran also instructs Muslims to reject such beliefs.
 These arguments reflect the tensions between the new Muslim community and the more established Christian and Jewish communities of Arabia.

-In some Islamic texts, Ezra is identified as the person mentioned in Qur'an 2:259
+In some Islamic texts, Ezra is identified as the person mentioned in Quran 2:259

     Or (take) the similitude of one who passed by a hamlet, all in ruins to its roofs.
 He said: "Oh! how shall God bring it (ever) to life, after (this) its death?" but God caused him to die for a hundred years, then raised him up (again).
 He said: "How long didst thou tarry (thus)?"
 He said: (Perhaps) a day or part of a day."
 He said: "Nay, thou hast tarried thus a hundred years; but look at thy food and thy drink; they show no signs of age; and look at thy donkey: And that We may make of thee a sign unto the people, Look further at the bones, how We bring them together and clothe them with flesh."
 When this was shown clearly to him, he said: "I know that God hath power over all things."
 (Quran 2:259)